Overview

 Another popular day trip from Dubrovnik is to the Mljet National Park on Mljet, also known as the “Green Island.”
 It has dense forests and is one of the most beautiful Croatian islands.

 You can explore Mljet by e-bike, walking the nature trails, or kayaking around the coastline.
-The e-bike is the best, as you can cover the whole area.
+The e-bike is the best option, as you can cover the entire area.
 Plus, there are lakes in which you can swim with water warmer than the sea.

 How to get to Mljet National Park